GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 ### migrate

-The migrate command exports secret that previously saved in config backend into secret backend.
+The migrate command exports secrets that were previously saved in the configuration backend into the secret backend.

 ```sh
 docker run \